-7 English Small Talk Topics for Starting Friendly Conversations
+7 Interesting English Small Talk Topics

 Small talk is the kind of conversation you make when you want to talk to someone but neither of you wants to get into a very deep or complicated conversation.
+It’s “small” because you talk about unimportant things, in a way that fills up silence and makes you both feel more comfortable and friendly with each other.

-Until you get comfortable with it, let’s explore seven excellent English small talk topics to get you started, plus small talk examples for each one!
+Until you get comfortable with it, let’s explore seven excellent English small talk topics to get you started, plus small talk examples for each one.

 Contents